 Property managers operate in a complex and high-risk legal environment, where contractor compliance with insurance requirements is paramount.
 For companies like PMI James River, ensuring that contractors carry the necessary coverage is not just a best practice—it’s a necessity.
 Many property management companies undergo annual audits by their insurance carriers to verify adherence to insurance standards, and penalties for non-compliance can be severe.
 This makes it essential for contractor partners to maintain adequate insurance coverage and extend specific protections to their property manager partners.
 Below is a brief guide to insurance requirements for contractors that partner with property managers, and why they matter.

-• Workers’ Compensation: Workers' Comp covers injuries sustained by the contractor’s employees on the job.
-This coverage is legally required in most jurisdictions and protects both the contractor and the property manager from lawsuits related to workplace injuries.
+- Workers’ Compensation: Workers Comp covers injuries sustained by the contractor’s employees on the job.
+This coverage is legally required in many jurisdictions and protects both the contractor and the property manager from lawsuits related to workplace injuries.

-• For PMI James River: Contractors working with PMI James River must carry both General Liability and Workers’ Compensation insurance to ensure adequate protection for all parties involved.
+- For PMI James River: Contractors working with PMI James River must carry a General Liability Policy, and Workers Comp when required, to ensure adequate protection for all parties involved.

-• Exemption: Sole proprietors without a Workman’s Comp policy may provide a Workman’s Comp waiver as long as the sole proprietor is the only person at the job site.
+- Exemption: Sole proprietors without a Workman’s Comp policy may sign a Workman’s Comp waiver.

 Additional Insured